H.R. 6176: Electricity Transmission Scorecard Act

 Grid planners and reliability experts

-They would get recurring data on system reliability and availability, physical system performance, seams management, regional and interregional development, and greenhouse gas emissions intensity, with technical conferences required at least once every 3 years.
+They would get recurring, comparable data on reliability, outages, regional planning, seams management, and emissions intensity, with public technical conferences required at least once every three years.

 Who is affected by H.R.
 6176?